Jimmy Comes Home

 Diary of a Lady

-It was no surprise Dorothy Parker did not think much of society types, especially those characterized by extreme solipsism.
+It was no surprise Dorothy Parker did not think much of society types, especially those afflicted with extreme solipsism.

 March 25, 1933 cover by Harry Brown.